Swarovski Crystals

 Well a few years ago I took my interest one step further and started stringing and creating pretty wearable items.
 I have gone a little overboard and now I have a large stash of gemstones, Swarovski crystals, Art beads, seed beads, spacers, clasps, tools, wire, string and a few other essentials.

 Recently a friend asked me to take apart a necklace she just bought and restring it into a set to include earrings and a necklace.
-For some reason this has been quite a challenge for me but I am excited that she asked me to design something "a bit more her style."
+For some reason this has been quite a challenge for me but I am excited that she asked me to design something "bit more her style."

 I often ask myself what it is about beading that interests me and why do I have all this stuff?
 I realize that it's the contrast of stones that really intrigues me.
 Some days I love the bright sparkle of a crystal and other days it's that strand of amethyst that calls out to me....String me!